 - Once you have consolidated your debts, close all the credit card accounts.
 If you continue to use them, you will increase your debt.
 Some accounts may charge you holding fees even if you are not using the account.
 So close off all the credit card accounts.

 - Speak to a professional.
-If you are still struggling to manage your debt, you may need to speak to a debt counsellor or financial adviser to help you manage your spending habits.
+If you are still struggling to manage your debt, you may need to speak to a debt counsellor or financial advisor to help you manage your spending habits.

 If you’re ready to consolidate your debts, we are here to help you.
-Our team at Hunter Galloway is here to help you buy a home in Brisbane.
+Our team at Hunter Galloway is here to help you buy a home in Australia.

 Unlike other mortgage brokers who are just one-person operations, we have an entire team of experts dedicated to helping make your home loan journey as simple as possible.